 “Whenever the mom would get upset, she would grab the kids from one arm, and like, drag them,” one neighbor said.

-The Children, Youth and Families Department could only confirm that the boy and a sibling are now staying with a foster family, but would not confirm if CYFD case workers have ever been called out to the family home for reports of abuse.
+KRQE News 13 called the Children, Youth and Families Department.
+They could only confirm that the boy and a sibling are now staying with a foster family, but would not confirm if CYFD case workers have ever been called out to the family home for reports of abuse.

 Both Allen and Howard appeared before a judge Friday, but because of their lack of prior criminal records, the judge agreed on $50,000 cash or surety bonds for the two.

-Another disturbing detail of the case — the kids told police that they were threatened not to tell anyone about the abuse.
+Another disturbing detail of this case, the kids told police that they were threatened not to tell anyone about the abuse.
 They say the parents would tell them, “snitches get switches.”